daggerok/daggerok.github.io/src/README.md

 - title: work
   details: As you might know I'm doing software engineering.
             During my career I worked with many people, customers and companies.
-            I've experience with many different languages, platforms and tools.
+            I've experience with many different programming languages, platforms and tools.
             I learned a lot already and I know that tomorrow I will learn more!
             This area is growing fast!
 So we must develop ourselves today unless we want to be a dinosaur tomorrow...